Our Voices Are Better Together

 Caroline is a founder member of Swindon SEND Families Voice.
 She holds the role of Vice Chair and Treasurer

-I joined SSFV in November 2018 as the administrator and have since joined the committee and become a parent representative.
+I joined Swindon SEND Families Voice in November 2018 as the administrator and have since joined the Committee and become a Parent Representative.

-When the opportunity of becoming a parent representative came along, I had to take it!
+When the opportunity of becoming a Parent Representative came along, I had to take it!
 Personally, I hope that if I can reach at least one parent, with a child that has special needs, and make them feel more positive, empowered and less isolated with nowhere to go, I have achieved my goal.
 I believe every child has a talent and all need the opportunity to discover it.
-It really is great to meet parents in my SSFV role, hope to see you at a coffee morning soon.
+It really is great to meet parents in my Swindon SEND Families Voice role, and I hope to see you at a coffee morning soon!